 Like much of Wangechi Mutu's work, Eat Cake focuses on a female protagonist: here, a mysterious woman (played by Mutu) with unkempt hair, clawlike nails, and translucent platform heels.
 Materializing at water's edge against a soundtrack of tinkling bells and birdcalls, she squats before a multitiered chocolate cake and then messily devours it.
 Hunched over and swaying, she appears both primal and enchanted.

 The woman's decadent clothing and voracious appetite invite reflection on our separation from the natural world and patterns of excessive consumption, while her ritualistic movements suggest an attempt to reconnect with both the earthly and spirit realms of the forest around her.
 Placed on the floor, Eat Cake forces us to bend over or even squat, mimicking the woman’s position and, perhaps, also that of women in society at large.

-Video installation, beta master tape and two viewing copy Blu-ray discs, wooden pallets
+Video installation, beta master tape and two viewing copy Blu-ray discs, loop, 12 minutes 45 seconds; wooden pallets

 This item is not on view

 The Brooklyn Museum holds a non-exclusive license to reproduce images of this work of art from the rights holder named here.

 The Museum does not warrant that the use of this work will not infringe on the rights of third parties.
 It is your responsibility to determine and satisfy copyright or other use restrictions before copying, transmitting, or making other use of protected items beyond that allowed by "fair use," as such term is understood under the United States Copyright Act.